 Chef Rahul conducts fun north Indian and Goan cuisine cooking classes at his kitchen on Palolem's main road, behind Cuba beach bungalow.

 For wellness treatments, Ranjeet Mogu from Himalayan Therapeutic Studio is a renowned physiotherapist with 20 years experience.
 He combines Ayurveda with massage, reflexology, Reiki and energy healing.
 His deep tissue work is outstanding.

 The feature at Palolem is the temporary coco huts, which line the beach from October until May.
 Some are more basic than others, and can come with or without a bathroom.
 This guide to the best Goa beach huts offers some suggestions.

-For something really unique and rejuvenating, don't miss Turiya Villa and Spa.
-This gorgeously renovated Goan villa is less than 10 minutes drive away in Chaudi, and is haven that you'll never want to leave.
+Alternatively, if the thought of staying in a Goan heritage villa appeals, Turiya Villa is the place!
+This gorgeously renovated villa is less than 10 minutes drive away in Chaudi, and is home away from home that you'll never want to leave.

 Where to Eat

 Dropadi is possibly the most popular shack on the beach.
 It serves up an array of cocktails, wines, and seafood accompanied by a mesmerizing ocean view.
 If you've had enough Indian cuisine and want something different, you'll find yummy European fusion food at Ourem 88.
 Book well in advance during the busy tourist season!
 For a delicious cup of chai or juice try Little World.
 This hidden gem has just a few garden tables and a wonderful ambiance.
 Cafe Inn, on the main road behind the rickshaw stand, does an epic western breakfast.
 The Space Goa caters to the heath conscious, with organic and vegan food.
 It's located on the road between Palolem and Agonda beaches.
 Zest is another popular option that serves healthy vegan food.